dascandy/hippomocks/README.md

 }
 ```
 You can further filter the NeverCall() trigger by using the [After() method](#after-method).
+When establishing a mock for a function, ExpectCall() will take priority over NeverCall().

 # TCall Class
 The TCall class cannot be instantiated directly.
 Nevertheless, it useful in order to create conditionals or sequences between mocks that have been instantiated.